-Welcome to the Letter K!
-I feel like I am on my favorite TV show-Sesame Street.
-The letter of today is K and our IEP topic is Kindergarten Transition.
-When you hear most special ed folks discuss “transition” most of the time they are talking about the older transition, when the child is either graduating or aging out of the system.
-But, the kindergarten transition is so important and so often overlooked.
-I’m not scolding parents–I get it.
-Many times we are just struggling to accept diagnoses and getting our feet under us during the preschool time.
+When you hear most special ed parents discussing “transition,” most of the time they are talking about the older transition when the child is either graduating or aging out of the system.
+But, the kindergarten transition is important and so often overlooked.

 Having a good transition to the school district is essential to create a path to success for your child.
 So this needs to go to the top of your priority list when it is time.
 Devote time to it and it will pay off.

 Ok, the IEP transition into Kindergarten, let’s dig in.

 Here is a video presentation on the topic, if you missed my webinar.
 If you have ad blockers turned on, you are unable to view this.

 Should you hold your child back until they are 6?